bokulich-lab/moshpit-docs/moshpit_docs/chapters/02_mag_reconstruction/abundance.md

 ```

 ## Let's have a look at our estimated MAG abundance!
-First we will use Kraken 2 to classify provided MAGs into taxonomic groups.
+First, we will use Kraken 2 to classify provided MAGs into taxonomic groups.
 ```{note}
 Refer to {ref}`kraken-reads` section for more details on taxonomic classification with Kraken 2.
 ```